AbdulhakeemAdekunle/laravel-php-deploy-on-LAMP/README.md

 **Add PHP repository:** This repository provides updated PHP packages for Ubuntu.
 `echo -e "\n" | add-apt-repository ppa:ondrej/php`

 **Install PHP, Apache PHP Module, and PHP-MySQL:** This line installs PHP, and then installs the necessary PHP modules to work with Apache.
-Our PHP application also needs a database to work with, we installed MySQL earlier, hence we have to include the necessary PHP components for MySQL connectivity.
+Our PHP application also needs a database to work with, I installed MySQL earlier, hence I have to include the necessary PHP components for MySQL connectivity.
 `sudo apt install -y php libapache2-mod-php php-mysql`

 **Install additional php modules that Laravel requires:** There are other PHP modules that are required by Laravel specicically.
 But they don't get installed by default when you install PHP.
-So we have to install those modules manually, and that's what the line does.
+So we have to install those modules manually, and that's what the next line does.
  `sudo apt install -y php8.2-curl php8.2-dom php8.2-xml php8.2-mbstring zip unzip`

 **Enable URL rewriting:** This enables Apache `rewrite` module to allow Laravel's routing system to work.